 In conclusion, there were no observable effects attributed to the WRIC on the groundwater quality beneath the site.
-Monitors 5 96, 7-96, 14b-01 and 15b-01 exceeded ODWS for sodium and/or chloride in 2018 as a result of road salt effects.
+Monitors 5 96, 6b-96, 7-96 and 14b-01 exceeded ODWS for sodium and/or chloride in 2019 as a result of road salt effects.
+15b-08 exceeded the sodium and chloride ODWS in June 2019 and 15a-08 exceeded the chloride ODWS in June 2019, which may be related to PDO area water line installation and subsequent regrading activities, including the completion of a drainage ditch.

-There were detections of 2,4,6-Trichlorophenol, bis(2-ethylhexyl) Phthalate (DEHP), 2,4-Dichlorophenol, 2,6-Dichlorophenol, 2-Chlorophenol, bromodichloromethane, chloroform, toluene, dibromochloromethane, benzene, m-and p-xylenes and phenols at monitors 6a-96, 6b-96, 11b-00, 13b-01, 14b-01, 15a-01, 17b-08, 18b-14, 19a-08, 19b-08, 20a-08 and 20b-08 during 2018.
-However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2018 VOC detections are not considered to be a result site operations.
+There were detections of naphthalene, bis(2-ethylhexyl) Phthalate (DEHP), m p-cresol, bromodichloromethane, chloroform, dibromochloromethane and phenols at monitors 6a-96, 6b-96, 11b-00, 13a-01, 14a-01, 14b-01, 15b-01, 16b-08, 17a-08, 22b-11 and 23a-12 during 2019.
+However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2019 VOC detections are not considered to be a result site operations.

 The MECP recommended installation of a well nest along the downgradient property boundary to be utilized for impact assessment with respect to the requirements of Guideline B-719.
 Monitoring nest 22-11 with a bedrock and overburden monitor was installed in November 2011 and the Guideline B-7 analysis was completed.
-The iron concentration at 22A-11 exceeded Guideline B-7 limits during both sampling events.
+The iron concentration at 22a-11 exceeded Guideline B-7 limits during both sampling events.
 As previously discussed, iron concentrations at some of the monitor locations have been unusually high since the December 2011 monitoring event.
 The elevated iron concentrations occurred in both upgradient and downgradient monitors and therefore, do not appear to be related to site operations.
+The December 2019 chloride concentration at 22b-11 exceeded B-7 limits.
 The elevated chloride at 22b-11 may be a result of road salt impacts.
-Only 15 samples have been collected from 22-11 since it was drilled in 2011 therefore, continued sampling of this location will build a larger dataset for comparison purposes.
-There were no exceedances of Guideline B7 limits at bedrock monitor 22B-11 during 2018.
+Only 17 samples have been collected from 22-11 since it was drilled in 2011 therefore, continued sampling of this location will build a larger dataset for comparison purposes.